momalab/e3/README.md

 ## E3 Framework
 Encrypt-Everything-Everywhere (E<sup>3</sup>) computation paradigm allows non-crypto-savvy developers to *effortlessly* incorporate data privacy in their programs.
 Specifically, E<sup>3</sup> offers secure cryptographic libraries that define new datatypes to *selectively* protect critical variables using end-to-end encryption for numerous real-life applications.

-Given user program with a configuration file delineating the FHE scheme to be instantiated, E<sup>3</sup> build tool ('cgt.exe') is generated.
+Programming support for the E<sup>3</sup> computation paradigm is provided through a set of software libraries and helper tools.
+E<sup>3</sup> works as following.
+The end user (Alice) employs E<sup>3</sup> to compile a program with encrypted data and send it to Bob for execution.
+Given a user program with a configuration file delineating the FHE scheme to be instantiated, E<sup>3</sup> build tool ('cgt.exe') is generated.
 This tool builds 'secret key' for decryption and 'evaluation key' needed to execute a compiled binary, and generates 'Framework API.cpp' file that gives access to the new secure datatypes.

 ### Encryption Libraries

 E<sup>3</sup> implements four external FHE libraries: TFHE, FHEW, HElib, and SEAL.
 FHEW and HElib are only supported in Linux.
 Which library to be used is decided by user and specified in the configuration file.
 Different libraries can be used simultaneously, and the same source code can be used for any library - users only need to slightly modify the configuration file.

-TFHE implements a variant of the GSW scheme and supports evaluation of any Boolean circuit on encrypted values.
+**TFHE** implements a variant of the GSW scheme and supports evaluation of any Boolean circuit on encrypted values.
 Unrestricted circuit sizes are possible by incorporating *bootstrapping* in the evaluation of eachgate; gate-by-gate bootstrapping reduces the noise of FHE ciphertexts after each operation and allows applying an arbitrary function *after the data are already encrypted*.

-FHEW is a predecessor of TFHE and the first FHE library supporting per-gate bootstrapping using a homomorphic accumulator based on a variant of the GSW scheme.
+**FHEW** is a predecessor of TFHE and the first FHE library supporting per-gate bootstrapping using a homomorphic accumulator based on a variant of the GSW scheme.
 The latest version of FHEW implements a functionally-complete set of bitwise operations on the encryptions of bits, and each ciphertext output is refreshed using bootstrapping to reduce its noise to similar levels as the corresponding inputs.
 Thus, FHEW enables the homomorphic evaluation of any Boolean circuit on encrypted bits.

-HElib implements a ring-LWE variant of the BGV scheme (second generation FHE) with the GHS optimizations.
+**HElib** implements a ring-LWE variant of the BGV scheme (second generation FHE) with the GHS optimizations.
 It provides bootstrapping operations to reduce ciphertext noise, as well as *batching* to pack multiple plaintexts within the same ciphertext and enable SIMD-style operations.
 HElib is used to compose higher-level functions on multi-bit inputs as *circuits* (specifically, we implement multi-bit adders and multipliers) and to evaluate integer addition and multiplication, directly using multi-inputs as coefficients of *polynomials*.

-SEAL implements two different homomorphic encryption schemes: BFV scheme and CKKS scheme.
+**SEAL** implements two different homomorphic encryption schemes: BFV scheme and CKKS scheme.
 The BFV allows modular arithmetic to be performed on encrypted integers, and the CKKS scheme allows addition and multiplication on encrypted real or complex numbers, but yields only approximate results.

 **NOTE**: FHEW has internal error (sic) forbidding binary operations on the same bits:
 ```
 ERROR: Please only use independant ciphertexts as inputs.
 ```

-E<sup>3</sup> also implements two internally-developed encryption schemes: BDD and PIL.
-BDD is developed using an external library called CUDD.
-PIL uses MPIR, a highly optimized library for bignum arithmetic.
+E<sup>3</sup> also implements two internally-developed encryption schemes: BDD and PIL. **BDD** is developed using an external library called CUDD. **PIL** uses MPIR, a highly optimized library for bignum arithmetic.
 Both support full gate operations and full programming via circuits.
 PIL also supports direct addition, subtraction, and multiplication in modular arithmetic.
 No bootstrapping is necessary for both schemes since they are sufficiently fast (compared to TFHE).

 While TFHE and FHEW libraries provide gates for circuits, gates for HElib, SEAL, BDD and PIL are created using arithmetic equations.
 Hence, arithmetic addition and multiplication are available and encouraged using HElib, SEAL, BDD and PIL.
 While arithmetic circuits excel in speed, they have limited operations.
 The goal is to maximize the use of arithmetic circuits by "bridging" boolean-to-arithmetic conversion.
 Detailed example with explanation can be found in tutorials.

 # Installing E3
 To build and use E<sup>3</sup>, your system must have the following tools available:
 - **git**
-- **make**
+- **make** (>=3.79.1)
+- **sh, bash**
-- C++ compiler that supports C++17 (**GNU G++, GCC** for Linux; **cl** for Windows)
+- C++ compiler that supports C++17 (**GNU G++, GCC** (>=5.4.0) for Linux; **cl** (>=19.10.25224) for Windows)

 If you are using external encryption libraries, you need to install them first.
 E<sup>3</sup> provides scripts and instructions to install them.
 Yet the scripts do not automatically build some libraries.
 HElib, for instance, includes GMP and NTL libraries that are not automatically built by E<sup>3</sup> script.
 Some libraries require additional tools to successfully build.
 MPIR, for instance, requires Visual Studio 17 in Windows environment.
 Detailed instruction will be displayed if necessary.